libvips/libvips/_posts/2022-12-22-What's-new-in-8.14.md

 ## Faster threading

-There has been a major change to the libvips core: we have a new threadpool system.
-The new threadpool has several very useful new features:
+libvips uses threadpools to compute pixels -- these are groups of worker threads cooperating on a task.
+For 8.14, we've rewritten the threadpool system and added several very useful new features:

-1. Thread pools now resize dynamically.
-Each threadpool is able to tell how busy their workers are, and is able to either size up or size down depending on load.
+1. Threadpools now resize dynamically.
+Each threadpool is able to tell how busy the workers are, and is able to either expand or shrink depending on load.
 The old `vips-concurrency` setting now sets the maximum threadpool size.

-   The aim is to prevent libvips having a lot of idle threads on machines with many cores.
-Why create 16 workers for a pipeline that only has a small amount of parallelism?
+   The aim is to improve utilisation on machines with many cores.
+Why create 16 workers, for example, for a pipeline that only has a small amount of parallelism?

    Few idle threads means libvips should make better use of hardware resources on large machines with complex mixed workloads.
 The new threadpool should also be a bit quicker.

 2. You can also set hints for the amount of parallelism you expect in a pipeline.
-Again, this help prevent overcomitting of thread resources.
+Again, this helps prevent overcomitting of thread resources.

 3. Finally, there's a new thread recycling system.
-Some platforms have very slow or tricky thread start and stop, so rather than killing and recreating threads all the time, libvips will make a set of threads and then recycle them.
+Some platforms have very slow or tricky thread start and stop, so rather than killing and recreating threads all the time, libvips will make a set of threads and then recycle them between threadpools.

-   We had a thread recycling system before, but this new one should be noticably faster.
+   We had a thread recycling system before, but this new one should be noticably simpler and faster.

 ## Faster `dzsave` and `arrayjoin`